flossy83/AutoSharpness/README.md

 3. Restart the PVR.

-The AutoSharpness plugin should then appear in the plugins menu, and also in the quick access menu (blue button on Beyonwiz).
+4. Launch AutoSharpness from the system plugins menu, or via the quick access menu (blue button on Beyonwiz).

 #### Removal

-Navigate to the plugins menu and select "remove plugins", then select the AutoSharpness plugin.
+Navigate to the plugins menu and select 'remove plugins', then select the AutoSharpness plugin.

 #### Screenshots